 Penn State is one of three National Institutes of Health Clinical and Translational Science Award Network members in Pennsylvania and focuses on the health needs of the rural communities that surround Penn State and its academic health system, Penn State Health.

 Through its cores, the institute provides research tools, advanced biostatistical expertise, funding programs for exploration of unique ideas and a dedicated team for partnering with the community more effectively in research.
 The institute trains the next generation of translational and clinical scientists with several opportunities for Penn State’s medical and graduate students, including a dual degree in clinical and translational science.
 A scholar program invests in early-career faculty by providing dedicated research time while promoting collaboration and presenting translational research basics.

 The institute leverages resources from numerous colleges and departments across two Penn State locations – Hershey and University Park.
 The institute is a member of a consortium of institutions that is using the NIH funding to increase its infrastructure to support translational research.
-Penn State’s commitment to the institute includes a 14,000-square-foot Clinical Research Center at University Park, a 6,800-square-foot Clinical Research Center at Penn State Health Milton S. Hershey Medical Center in Hershey, and a 1,900-square-foot office suite at Penn State College of Medicine that functions as the administrative core.
+Penn State’s commitment to the institute includes a 14,000-square-foot Clinical Research Center at University Park, a 6,800-square-foot Clinical Research Center at Penn State Health Milton S. Hershey Medical Center in Hershey, a 1,900-square-foot office suite at Penn State College of Medicine and offices at the University Park campus that house as the administrative core.

 Through its Community-Engaged Research Core, the institute offers several opportunities for community input in research studies and collaboration with Penn State researchers.
 It builds strategic partnerships with community organizations to align Penn State research with the issues that matter most to communities.

 Through a growing informatics program, Penn State researchers have access to electronic health record data and tools to conduct cohort discovery and study feasibility.
 It continually looks for new ways to manage the increasing amount of available data in ways that benefit Penn State researchers.